Brian and Holly have had to make some very difficult decisions, but they have done so for the best of everyone.

 The simplest way for us to fulfil our duty to our family, friends and all the people doing their best to provide us with a service during our celebrations is to ensure all reasonable steps are taken to manage all risks to health & safety.

-The science says that full vaccination against Covid-19 reduces the risk of transmission through reduced levels of viral load, shorter duration of illness and fewer, less aggressive symptoms.
+The science says that full vaccination against Covid-19 reduces the risk of transmission through rapid reduction of viral load, shorter duration of illness and fewer, less aggressive symptoms.
 It is reasonable to follow the science.

 Starting from that position of clarity and certainty simplifies the invitation process and puts less pressure on any social distancing measures we may still need to encourage at our events.
 It is at least simple, but not fun.
 A wedding where anyone gets Covid-19 is the complete opposite of fun.